pRain1337/Hermes/README.md

 ## Intro

-Hermes is a PoC demonstrating how a UEFI module running in System Management Mode (SMM) can be used by a user mode process to elevate it's own privileges higher than the kernel itself.
+Hermes is a PoC demonstrating how a UEFI module running in System Management Mode (SMM) can be used by a user mode process to elevate its own privileges higher than the kernel itself.
 This module is a continuation work on our previous UEFI module, which was a simple [SMM rootkit](https://github.com/jussihi/SMM-Rootkit).